winstonjs/winston/docs/transports.md

 * __stringify:__ Boolean flag indiciating if the output should be passed through JSON.stringify, resulting in single-line output.
 Most useful when used in conjunction with the json flag. (default false)
 * __prettyPrint:__ Boolean flag indicating if we should `util.inspect` the meta (default false).
 If function is specified, its return value will be the string representing the meta.
 * __depth__ Numeric indicating how many times to recurse while formatting the object with `util.inspect` (only used with `prettyPrint: true`) (default null, unlimited)
-* __humanReadableUnhandledException__ Boolean flag indicating if uncaught exception should be output as human readable, instead of a single line
 * __showLevel:__ Boolean flag indicating if we should prepend output with level (default true).
 * __formatter:__ If function is specified, its return value will be used instead of default output. (default undefined)
 * __stderrLevels__ Array of strings containing the levels to log to stderr instead of stdout, for example `['error', 'debug', 'info']`. (default `['error', 'debug']`)